JakDaniels/MIOS/README.md

 In general, on a new system where you want to run MIOS and OpenSim do the following:

-1) As root, create a user that will run the opensim instances:
+1) As root, create a user that will run the OpenSim instances:

 	# adduser opensim